anluo0424-collab/Financial-Returns-Analysis/README.md

 It applies the variance–covariance framework commonly used in quantitative finance to aggregate risk across multiple assets.

-# 03. GBM Monte Carlo Simulate Stock Price
+# 03. GBM-Based Monte Carlo Stock Price Simulation

-This project simulates stock price paths using the Geometric Brownian Motion (GBM) model under Black–Scholes–Merton model framework.
+This notebook simulates stock price paths using the Geometric Brownian Motion (GBM) model under the Black–Scholes–Merton framework.

-- 252 trading days per year
-- 10,000 simulated paths
-- Uses the exact solution of GBM
-- Demonstrates how simulated paths fluctuate around the theoretical mean

-This repository includes:
-- Code for generating GBM paths
-- Visualization of sample paths
-- Comparison with theoretical expected value

-The goal is to provide a simple and clear implementation of GBM for learning, teaching, and financial modeling practice.
+The objective is to demonstrate how stochastic processes can be used to model the evolution of asset prices and to visualize the distribution of possible future price trajectories.